EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-03-17-How_to_use_Spring_and_Kafka_to_build_a_project_based_on_microservices_architecture.md

 title: How to use Spring boot and Kafka to build a project based on microservices architecture
 comments: false
 categories: [ Spring boot ]
-tags: [Microservices, spring , Kafka]
+tags: [Microservices, Docker , Kafka]
 image: assets/images/spring-docker-kafka.png
 excerpt: This is a good example of how Spring boot works with Kafka as a message broker.
          In this project, I also use MongoDB and Docker.
 I show you how to write a test for producers and consumers